 Legitimate binary options trading companies

-There are legitimate companies offering binary options trading, but it’s worth saying again that they’re not regulated like pensions providers, stockbrokers and investment companies are.
+There are legitimate companies offering binary options trading.
 The FCA says that if you are thinking of binary options trading and the company is based in the UK, you should check that it has a current from the Gambling Commission, so it’s able to offer bets in binary options.

 The problem is that rogue firms can ‘clone’ others so they look like they’re legitimate.